-There are basically two types of people when it comes to a new year: 1) there are those that love to make New Year’s Resolutions AND 2) those that loathe making New Year’s Resolutions.
+There are basically two types of people when it comes to a new year: 1) those who love to make New Year’s Resolutions, AND 2) those who loathe making New Year’s Resolutions.
 The funny thing is that regardless of which camp you fall into…almost half of our goals will be forgotten by the end of January.

-I believe part of the reason we fail to live up to our New Year’s resolutions is because we have good intentions but they’re not really God intentions.
+I believe part of the reason we fail to live up to our New Year’s resolutions is because we have good intentions, but they’re not really God’s intentions.
 And there’s a huge difference between the two.

 One of the questions I often get as a pastor is: Where do I begin?
 Thankfully the writer of Hebrews gives us a great starting point to begin to model our lives after Jesus.
 He uses an athletic metaphor and says that the journey of being like Jesus is a RACE.